jim-steerforth/cli-linux/pages/03.linux-comand-line-basics/07.transferring-files/docs.md

         - docs
 ---

-<p>FTP is usually the best choice for transferring files to a remote computer but sometimes for a single file or folder, scp is an alternative.
+<p>FTP with a graphic user interface such as  <a href="https://filezilla-project.org/">FileZilla</a> is often the best choice for transferring files to a remote computer but sometimes for a single file or folder, scp is a good alternative.
 Use this command to send a zipped folder from the current folder to a folder on the remote computer.</p>
 <code>
 scp myfolder.zip jimmy@vdsbasic.xyz:/home/jimmy/transfer
 </code>